OWASP/passfault-docker/README.md

 To simplify extending the image, here is a custom passfault docker template: https://github.com/owasp/passfault-docker-template

-## SSL/TLS
+## TLS

-You want SSL turned on for passfault in docker?
+You want TLS turned on for passfault in docker?
 This can also be done by extending this image.
-The passfault-docker-template generates a keystore with a self-signed certificate and starts up with SSL enabled: https://github.com/owasp/passfault-docker-template
+The passfault-docker-template shows how to put your own certificate into passfault, or by default generates a keystore with a self-signed certificate and starts up with SSL enabled: https://github.com/owasp/passfault-docker-template